geluyan/pyapi/docs/contributing.md

     $pip install mkdocs
     $mkdocs serve

-This will launch the web server on `http://localhost:8000`.
+This will launch a web server on `http://localhost:8000`.
 As soon you've updated the documentation, the changes are updated immediatly on the web interface.